giantswarm/docs/src/content/guides/advanced-coredns-configuration/index.md

 ### 9.0.0 and below

-On the Tenant Cluster for which you are trying to configure coredns, create or edit a ConfigMap named `coredns-user-values` in the `kube-system`
+On the Tenant Cluster for which you are trying to configure CoreDNS, create or edit a ConfigMap named `coredns-user-values` in the `kube-system`
 namespace: